avaframe/AvaFrame/docs/moduleCom1DFA.rst

 DEM input data
 ^^^^^^^^^^^^^^^^
-Regarding the DEM data, if the DEM in ``Inputs`` is not of cell size 5 meters, it is remeshed to a cell size of 5 meters.
+Regarding the DEM data: if the DEM in ``Inputs`` is not of cell size 5 meters, it is remeshed to a cell size of 5 meters.
 However, it is also possible to specify a desired cell size in the configuration file (parameter `meshCellSize`).
 In this case, also consider reading :ref:`FAQ:Can the spatial resolution of simulations performed with com1DFA (dense flow) be changed?`.
-If the cell size of the DEM in ``Inputs`` is equal to the desired mesh cell size, the DEM is used without modification, if the cell sizes do not match, several options are available:
+If the cell size of the DEM in ``Inputs`` is equal to the desired mesh cell size, the DEM is used without modification.
+If the cell sizes do not match, several options are available:

     - cleanDEMremeshed = True, directory ``Inputs/DEMremeshed`` is cleaned, and the DEM in Inputs/ is remeshed to the desired cell size - this is the default setting